felixxvo7/ETE-Stock-Market-Analysis-Prediction-Sys/Plans.md

 # **End-to-End Stock Market Analysis and Prediction**
+--> make sure to make it as pipeline
+--> make sure to able to work with 100 stocks
 ## Technical Analysis

 --\> Study price patterns and trends to predict future movements.